Employment Programs For Participants

 Emergency Food Assistance Program

-WDACS provides food assistance, including meals and grocery items, to people in need including individuals who are homeless or risk of homelessness.
-Please contact your local centers to find more.
+WDACS also provides food assistance to people in need including individuals who are homeless or at risk of homelessness.
+Please contact your local center for more information.